Materials-Consortia/OPTIMADE/optimade.rst

     - :field:`symbol`: String.
       The symbol used to reference this unit in the dimensional formula.

     - :field:`id`: String.
       The IRI of one of the units referenced in the dimensional formula for the defining relation.

   - :field:`base-units-expression`: String.
     A string expressing the base units part of the defining relation for the unit being defined.
-    It MUST adhere to the format for compound unit expression described in `Physical Units in Property Definitions`_. if the field is missing or :val:`null` the base-units-expression is taken to be equal to 1, i.e., the defining relation is dimensionless.
+    It MUST adhere to the format for compound unit expression described in `Physical Units in Property Definitions`_.
+    If the field is missing or :val:`null` the base-units-expression is taken to be equal to 1, i.e., the defining relation is dimensionless.

   - :field:`scale`: Dictionary.
     A dictionary specifying the scale in the defining relation, adhering to the following format: